Session Type(s): Panel

 Will currently directs fundraising and email strategy for the Mozilla Foundation, a nonprofit dedicated to supporting an Internet for people, not for profit.
 Previously, Will served as the Director of Email Engagement for the Bernie 2016 campaign and as a Senior Manager for CREDO Mobile and CREDO Action.
 Will holds a Masters in Nonprofit Administration from the University of San Francisco, enjoys homebrewing, and is a long-time volunteer with Netroots Nation.

 Amy Chin-Lai (she/her) is passionate about mobilizing progressive activism through great technology.
-As the Partner Resource Coordinator at Action Network, Amy supports and trains organizers on how to use the tools effectively and reach higher levels of engagement.
-When Amy is not monitoring email click rates, you can find her listening to true crime podcasts and talking to her dog, Skippy.
+As the Engineering Partnerships Manager at Action Network, Amy supports and trains organizers on how to use the tools effectively and reach higher levels of engagement.
+When Amy is not monitoring email click rates, you can find her listening to true crime podcasts and talking to her dogs, Skippy and Axel.